 If you’re in a pinch, it can be ready to serve in just 30 minutes.
 This gives the dill veggie dip enough time for the flavors to meld together.

-What to Serve with Dill Veggie Dip
+What to Serve with this Dill Dip Recipe

 This is also known as dill veggie dip because raw vegetables pair so well with it!
 Some favorites include: